pookleblinky/apocalyptic-vignettes/pbta/playersheet.md

 This is not D&D, you don't get to just say "I roll strength" or such.
 You don't have to worry about what move is being triggered, that's the GM's job.
 You just have to describe what your character is doing.

+Moves aren't triggered by everything.
+You don't have to roll dice to check your pockets or such.
+They're triggered when you can *fail interestingly*.
+Many things you do, you'll succeed at automatically as expected and there's no reason to roll.
+Sometimes, circumstances mean that success isn't guaranteed.
+That is when a move will be triggered.

 Here are some moves everyone can do: